White Chocolate Energy Bites ~ this easy homemade chocolate candy is a healthy dessert or snack that will give you a boost of energy and nutrition!

 - Lay out a sheet of parchment or waxed paper to work on.

-- Put the chips in a microwave safe bowl and microwave on high for one minute.
+- Put the chips or chocolate pieces in a microwave safe bowl with the coconut oil, and microwave on high for one minute.
 Remove and let sit for 30 seconds, then stir.
 If all the chips aren't completely melted, microwave for another short burst and stir until they are.

 - Use a tablespoon to spoon out a blob of chocolate, and nudge it into a circle shape.
 Work with one at a time and add the fruit, nuts, and seeds to to top.
 Press down just slightly to assure that they stick.